ljunggren/boozang-docs/README.md

 ## Generating the integration code

-To get started, start by visiting the CI side-bar option in the Boozang tool.
+To get started, start by visiting the CI sidebar option in the Boozang tool.

 ![ci-server-integration](images/ci-server-integration.png)